Effigy proposal guidelines

 Role

-If selected, you will be Lead for the Design and Fabrication Team – this is a Liability Lead role, and the LLC will have final word on whether you have demonstrated your commitment and capability.
+If selected, you will be Lead for the Design and Fabrication Team – this is a Liability Lead role, and the Board will have final word on whether you have demonstrated your commitment and capability.
 You will be responsible for access to the warehouse and equipment, the budget, and for ensuring your design and process are reasonably safe.

 Team